Looking for a pop top caravan here in Australia?

 New Age pop top caravans

-I’ve previously written about the New Age Gecko, cos I think it’s a perfect caravan for a couple.
+I’ve previously written about the New Age Gecko, cos I think it’s a perfect caravan for a couple… but I think it’s no longer in production. 🙁

-Gosh, I love this little number!
-This pop top is compact and light, but still includes everything that I would want in a caravan.
+The Micro is touted as a great option for single travellers, and I agree.
+The pop top is compact and light, but still includes everything that I would want in a caravan.

 Avan 500 Series Pop Top